greenelab/deep-review/all-sections.md

-We remain optimistic for the potential of deep learning and specifically representation learning in this domain and propose that rigorous benchmarking on broad and diverse prediction tasks will be as important as novel neural network architectures and expanded public datasets to advance the state of the art and convincingly demonstrate superiority over traditional cheminformatics techniques.
+We remain optimistic for the potential of deep learning and specifically representation learning in this domain and propose that rigorous benchmarking on broad and diverse prediction tasks will be as important as novel neural network architectures to advance the state of the art and convincingly demonstrate superiority over traditional cheminformatics techniques.
 Fortunately, there has recently been much progress in this direction.
 The DeepChem software [@P4ixsM8i; @Ytvk62dX] and MoleculeNet benchmarking suite [@16OPHvAij] built upon it contain chemical bioactivity and toxicity prediction datasets, multiple compound featurization approaches including graph convolutions, and various machine learning algorithms ranging